top of page

 By the late 90s, my business had grown from a one-man show in a small, cramped closet of an office to a well-respected corporate communications and design agency employing a staff of 15+ people in a glamorously designed office in the nicer part of downtown.
 By any of my earliest visions and measurements for professional success, I had accomplished them all.
 Including raising a family and putting three awesome kids through college.

-But after two and half decades I had grown restless and weary from the demands of serving large corporate clients, attracting new clients, finding and retaining a talented group of people, administrative bullshit, taxes, and growing overhead.
-I longed to get back to the simpler days being immersed in the craft of creative design work.
+But after two and half decades I had grown restless and weary from the demands of managing a design firm serving large corporate clients, attracting new clients, finding and retaining a talented group of people, administrative bullshit, taxes, and growing overhead.
+I longed to get back to the simpler days being solo immersed in the craft of creative design work.

-As fate would have it, an opportunity for a radical change appeared.
+As fate would have it, an opportunity for a radical life change appeared.
 I didn’t hesitate and went for it by trading my successful design business for a citrus grove on the central coast of California.
-From there, our creative work was focused on corporate communications, identity and branded environment design, serving corporate clients in diverse market sectors.
+From there, working solo and with virtual teams, my creative work focused on corporate communications, identity and branded environment design, serving corporate clients in diverse market sectors.

-These were the glory days of my corporate design business–living in an orange grove paradise working on diverse projects for Acura, Brunswick, Coleman, Delhaize USA, Energizer, Fellowes, Haworth, Herman Miller, Hewlett-Packard, Honda, LALA USA, Jockey, Mannington Flooring, Micron Technology, Steelcase, ThedaCare, Volkswagen, Wolverine Worldwide and X-Rite Corporation.
+These were the glory days of my corporate design business–living in an orange grove paradise working on exciting and important projects for leading companies like Acura, Brunswick, Coleman, Delhaize USA, Energizer, Fellowes, Haworth, Herman Miller, Hewlett-Packard, Honda, LALA USA, Jockey, Mannington Flooring, Micron Technology, Steelcase, ThedaCare, Volkswagen, Wolverine Worldwide and X-Rite Corporation.

-By 2014, after completing a successful two-year hands-on major branding initiative for a large health care system, I realized it was time to move on and create another chapter in my professional life.
-The design business had become over saturated with practitioners.
-It was getting much harder to attract the right clients and sustain a profitable business when the skills and processes were now commoditized by technology.
-The writing was on the wall, and it was time for a new professional chapter to begin.
+By 2016, after completing a successful two-year corprate branding initiative for a large health care system, I realized it was time to move on from creative services.
+The writing was on the wall.
+It was time to invent a new professional chapter.

 By chance I began writing articles for Brand Strategy Insider, a highly regarded blog on brand strategy and marketing disciplines.
 Brand Strategy Insider is read by 50,000 corporate leaders and marketing professionals worldwide.
 Once again, I found myself in completely new territory.
-After a long and successful business career in creative services, I began writing, speaking, teaching, advising, facilitating workshops, and guiding early-stage founders transforming their early-stage business from its current state to a higher one.
-That led me into the world of advisory consulting.
+After a long and successful business career in creative services, I began writing, speaking, teaching, advising, facilitating workshops, and guiding early-stage and mid-size organizations transforming their business from its current state to a higher one.

-For over a decade now, under the White Hot Center, I’ve been advising and guiding startup and early-stage founders on matters relating to business transformation strategy–helping them to focus on the big pieces–what their business and brand stands for, to whom it matters, and how their desired image and reputation shapes their competitive advantage and future success.
+For over a decade now, under the White Hot Center, I’ve been advising and guiding business leaders on matters relating to business transformation strategy–helping them to focus on the big pieces–what their business and brand stands for, to whom it matters, and how their desired image and reputation shapes their competitive advantage and future success.

-I love my advisoy work helping early-stage entrepreneurs increase their knowledge and effectiveness creating a remarkable and exciting life experience through the venue of a thriving business.
-It’s rewarding to know some of my early-stage clients have taken their startup business to exits worth $100s of millions.
+I love my advisory work helping leaders and teams increase their knowledge and effectiveness when managing the implications of change and transformation.
+It’s rewarding to know some of my early-stage clients have taken their business to exits worth $100s of millions.

-After four decades and 1000s of engagements across diverse industry sectors in business transformation, brand strategy, marketing communication and visual design disciplines– I’m truly grateful to still be in the game.
-I've never stopped learning and expanding and my best work lies ahead of me.
+After four decades and 1000s of engagements across diverse industry sectors in business transformation, brand strategy, marketing communications and visual design disciplines– I’m truly grateful to still be in the game–learning and expanding.
+My best work lies ahead.

 Let's work together.
 Contact me for: